endel/fullstack-statesync-socket.io/README.md

 ### Limitations

-Since `@colyseus/schema` is in-memory and single-threaded, you must treat each Socket.IO server as a single "room".
+This example uses a single `Encoder` for all connections.
+You may extend it to support a multiple `Encoder`‘s per Socket.io Room.
+As `@colyseus/schema` is in-memory and single-threaded, it is not possible to scale the same `Encoder` between multiple servers or processes.
 If you're interested in scaling this approach, you can check how to [scale Colyseus applications (without Socket.IO)](https://docs.colyseus.io/deployment/scalability).

 ## Quick Start